mikenguyen13/data_analysis/_book/21-quasi-experimental.md

 2. Exclusion restriction: Evidence that the the variation in the exogenous shock and the outcome is due to no other factors
     1. Stable unit treatment value assumption (SUTVA) state that the treatment of unit $i$ affect only the outcome of unit $i$ (i.e., no spillover to the control groups)

-All quasi-experimental methods involve tradeoff between power and support for the exogeniety assumption (i.e., discard variation in the data that is not exogenous).
+All quasi-experimental methods involve tradeoff between power and support for the exogeneity assumption (i.e., discard variation in the data that is not exogenous).

 Consequently, we don't usually look at $R^2$ [@ebbes2011].
 And it can even be misleading to use $R^2$ as the basis for model comparison.